 Duties and Responsibilities

-Typically, Financial Management Technicians will work in teams or shops within a given Army unit as well as coordinate (often remotely) with civilians at the Defense Finance Accounting Service.
+Typically, financial management technicians work in teams or shops within a given Army unit as well as coordinate (often remotely) with civilians at the Defense Finance Accounting Service.
 They ensure soldiers get paid and resolve any pay discrepancies, help soldiers submit official travel vouchers, and organize the unit’s budget on behalf of their commanding officer.
 Additionally, forward-deployed finance technicians are responsible for disbursing a portion of each soldier’s paycheck in cash.
 This is because installing armor takes priority over installing ATMs in these areas.